 So you’ll get a chance to set configurations for your upload like choosing a title, destination folder, or whether you want to get notifications about the upload:

 When you save your settings, the app will automatically generate an URL for you.
 Copy the link & paste it into another tab.
 The link will give you a usual drag-n-drop opportunity.
-Upload your files there, and add your name & email.
+Upload your large files there, and add your name & email.

 Use Speed Uploader Extension